Madhav-P-2005/Tic-Tac-Toe/Readme.md

 2. Players take turns until there is a winner or a draw.
 3. The game highlights the winning line and announces the result.

-## Future Enhancements 🚀
-- Add animations for a smoother UI experience.
-- Implement a score counter for multiple rounds.
-- Improve AI logic for a smarter opponent.

 ---